microsoft/AirSim-NeurIPS2019-Drone-Racing/docs/competition_guidelines.md

 1. **Timeout**
 If a drone does not finish within the maximal lap time of a track, it is disqualified.
 2. **Collision with another drone**
-If a drone-drone collision happens more than once, the chasing drone is disqualified.
+If a drone-drone collision happens, the chasing drone is disqualified.

 In case of a disqualification, the score is equivalent to achieving the maximal lap time.